LA Respiratory Issues

 Postoperative care

-• The tube should be cleaned twice daily for the duration or at least the first two weeks.
+• The tube should be cleaned twice daily for the duration of use or at least the first two weeks.
 It is safe to remove the tube and clean it.

-• Many clinician prefer to have two tube inserts per patient so that one can soak while the other is in use.
+• Many clinicians prefer to have two tube inserts per patient so that one can soak while the other is in the patient.
 Soaking helps clean off the cement-like exudate.

 • Avoid ponds and baths – no water into the tracheotomy site.

-• When the animal has recovered, the tracheotomy tube is removed and the wound left to heal by second intention.
+• When the animal has recovered from the airway obstruction, the tracheotomy tube is removed and the wound left to heal by second intention.
 No closure.

 • Closure would involve closing a contaminated or dirty wound and increasing the risk of abscessation and/or cartilage damage.
 The surgical sites heal well when treated as a contaminated wound and allowed to heal on their own.